 Is the Chase Sapphire Reserve worth it?

 The Chase Sapphire Reserve can be worth it if you’re a frequent flyer and can maximize the 50% travel redemption bonus or 1:1 airline and hotel point transfers.
 The $300 annual travel credit, Priority Pass airport lounge access, and Global Entry or TSA PreCheck application fee credit also add value.
+The other perks from brands like Lyft, DoorDash, and Peloton can also be worthwhile.

 The Chase Sapphire Reserve changes included changes to its annual fee (now $550), but you now have DoorDash and Lyft benefits.
 You may need to use these benefits on a periodic basis to get more value from this card.
 If you can’t find at least $550 in value from the travel and dining rewards, the Chase Sapphire Reserve® isn’t worth it.